hashbang/hashbang/abuse/signup.md

 The concrete implementation relies on two mechanisms:

-- a textual captcha is systematically sent to the user requesting the account creation, and the account creation can only be fulfilled if a valid answer is provided;
+- a textual captcha that is systematically sent to the user requesting the account creation, and the account creation can only be fulfilled if a valid answer is provided;
-- hierarchical rate-limiting is employed to limit the rate at which an adversary who can defeat the captcha (e.g. by employing humans) can create accounts.
+- hierarchical rate-limiting to limit the rate at which an adversary who can defeat the captcha (e.g. by employing humans) can create accounts.